sullis/hbc-tech-blog/_posts/2018-07-30-hbc-health-checks.md

 <a href="https://imgur.com/iHzUVEH"><img src="https://i.imgur.com/iHzUVEHl.png" title="source: imgur.com" /></a>

-While by itself Kahoot! doesn't generate any visual graphs, with a bit of conditional formatting and macros one can easily turn the raw data extract into something more visually engaging.
+While by itself Kahoot! doesn't generate any visual graphs, with a bit of conditional formatting and macros one can easily turn the raw data extracted into something more visually engaging.

 The first round of Kahoot!
 Health Checks was kicked off with 8 teams in September 2016.
-Based on their feedback, the following four qualities stood out:
+Based on their feedback, the following four qualities of this approach stood out the most:

 ### Fast